Josh-techie/TryHackMe-Guide/AdventOfCode2024.md

 # Advent of Cyber 2024

 - Welcome to the Advent of Cyber 2024 journey!
-In this file, I'll be sharing my experiences and write-ups for each day of this year's event, covering a wide range of cybersecurity topics.
-Join me as we dive into the exciting world of red team, blue team, and purple team activities.
+In this file, I'll be sharing my experiences and write-ups on youtube provided by TryHackMe for each day of this year's event, covering a wide range of cybersecurity topics.

 ## Event Overview

 - I'll be sharing the days of this year from Day 1 to Day 24 with write-ups and subjects covered.
-Here's a detailed table of what to expect:

 | Day | Title | R : Red Team B: Blue Team, P: Purple Team | Notes/Subject | Writeup |
 | --- | --- | --- | --- | --- |